SAP-archive/iot-reference-app-opc-ua/Docs/3-2-DeviceOnBoarding/README.md

 ## Device On-Boarding

-For a new device to be onboarded the following steps have to be taken:
+For a new device to be on-boarded the following steps have to be taken:

 - get Siemens 2020 or 2040 device
 - get the Arduino shield for measuring currents, solder it together and install it in the Siemens device
 - get 3 current sensors and plug them into the first 3 slots
 - install Yocto Linux Image from https://support.industry.siemens.com/cs/document/109741799/simatic-iot2000-sd-card-example-image?dti=0&lc=en-WW , on a Mac follow these instructions from a helpful guide to generate an image using MacOS: https://matsab.de/index.php/de/heimautomatisierung/simatic-iot2040

-This was the generic part, noew this device can be used now or later for any measurement and with any server.
+This was the generic part, now this device can be used now or later for any measurement and with any server.
 This setup could be manufactured and provided by a service provider if required.

 Now for the actual on-boarding of this device as a specific device into our network, tied to a specific machine and tied to device and thing in OPC-UA and in SAP.